-Welcome….we are Bill Apablasa and Sandi Barrett, co-creators of Oxygen Buzz, and two life-long friends who are dedicated to bringing meaning, purpose, and adventure to the second half of life.
+Welcome….we are Sandi Barrett and Bill Apablasa, co-creators of Oxygen Buzz, and two life-long friends who are dedicated to bringing meaning, purpose, and adventure to the second half of life.
 We are not gerontologists, neurological experts, yogi-wizards, exercise junkies, or guru’s in the science of aging.

 There are no Ph.D.'s on the walls in our homes.

-Like you, we are simple students of life—growing, discovering, seeking—trying to figure out who we are and why we should get out of our pajamas in the morning.
-We believe with every grey fiber on our bodies that this search for answers transcends age and is part of our DNA.
+Simply put, we are students of life—always growing, discovering, seeking—trying to figure out who we are and why we should get out of our pajamas in the morning.
+We believe that this search for answers transcends age and is part of our DNA.

 It’s why we started Oxygen Buzz.